NicolasCharpentier/sublime-indent-correcter/README.md

   This does not magically guess the correct indentation, but converts it the way you see it in Sublime.

   This **ONLY** have been tested from files created with the sublime-text-2 default config (indent width: 4).

+  *My project has mixed files, some from sublime, some from emacs* You should write the filenames from Subl in the `$selectionMask` (instead of the usual wildcards like .c)

 ## TODOS etc.
   Probably nothing will change.